Eternal Fire (esports): 2025

 Eternal Fire had to sell their Counter-Strike team to the Serbia-based esports organization Team Aurora on April 5, 2025, due to sponsor issues and political reasons.
 As a result, Eternal Fire participated in the PGL Bucharest 2025 tournament under the Team Aurora name with their current CS2 roster on April 6, 2025.

 Valorant

 The Valorant roster of Eternal Fire was announced on 21 April 2024.

+On 20 March 2026, Eternal Fire were admitted into the VCT EMEA league following financial issues at ULF Esports.